bretthop/link-board-heroku/README.md

 ### Backend

 - [x] Implement login in the plain-Java backend
-- [ ] Use Apache CXF for REST stuff in the plain-Java backend
-- [ ] Implement a Spring MVC backend
+- [x] Implement a Spring MVC backend
-- [ ] Implement a Rails backend
+- [x] Implement a Rails backend
 - [ ] Implement a Node backend
+- [ ] Implement a Python backend using the Flask framework
+- [ ] Implement a .Net backend

 ### Functionality